The News Section is currently under construction. Please check

 D. Naegele wrote the Anti-Tying Provision of the Bank Holding Company Act Amendments of 1970—when he served as counsel to the U.S. Senate Committee on Banking, Housing, and Urban Affairs—a great deal has happened with the law.
 He has written articles about it, with a new one in the offing; and attempts have been made to "gut" the law because of its importance in the world of banking and financial institutions.
 Indeed, it remains the only antitrust law enacted by Congress that deals specifically with predatory lending practices by banks and other financial institutions.

-We have been very pleased with the favorable comments that we have received regarding Mr. Naegele's last two articles about the law.
+We have been very pleased with the favorable comments that we received regarding Mr. Naegele's last two articles about the law.
 The first one appeared in the American Banker, the daily newspaper of the U.S. banking industry.
 The second article, which is Mr. Naegele's in-depth 75-page law review article about the Anti-Tying Provision, appeared in the Banking Law Journal—the oldest scholarly journal on banking issues in the United States.
 Both articles can be read by clicking on the links at the bottom of this Web page and downloading them.

 Periodic efforts have been made to weaken or gut the law, and Mr. Naegele has been vigilant in taking steps to thwart such efforts.
 He has provided comments to the Governors of the Federal Reserve Board (see this site and the Fed's Web site), and taken other actions.